sulfura3/cordova-plugin-firebasex/README.md

 Make sure your local Cocoapods repo is up-to-date by running `pod repo update` then run `pod install` in `/your_project/platforms/ios/`.

-### Set up Xcode to automatically upload dSYM files
+### Set up project to automatically upload dSYM files
 Firebase Documentation [Get started with Firebase Crashlytics](https://firebase.google.com/docs/crashlytics/get-started?platform=ios#set-up-dsym-uploading)

 Make sure `cordova-plugin-firebasex` is last plugin in cordova section of your package.json